Struggling to pay off debt?

 Shop around!
 Financial institutions offer different interest rates.
 Take the time to do your research and find the best interest rate.
 Depending on your circumstances, you may find that you can’t get a consolidation loan through conventional channels.

 A proposal is an agreement between you and your creditors allowing you to forgo some of your debts.
 How is this possible?
-Our Licensed Insolvency Trustees will negotiate with your creditor(s) on a repayment that would be more than they would receive if you claimed bankruptcy, but less than what you currently owe.
+Our Licensed Insolvency Trustees will negotiate with your creditor(s) on a repayment that would be more than they would receive if you filed for bankruptcy, but less than what you currently owe.
 After filing, your creditors will vote on whether to accept your proposal.
 Learn more about the two types of proposals available to you: Consumer Proposals and Ordinary Proposals.

 If you are still unable to repay a portion of your debt after exploring all your options, you can consider bankruptcy.
 Most people treat bankruptcy as a last resort.
 If you’ve declared bankruptcy before, you should try to avoid going bankrupt again.
 The consequences can include: